 Partial withdrawals (systematic and elective).

-Fund transfers (switching/exchanges).
+Account transfers (switching/exchanges).

 Resets/ratchets of the guaranteed amounts (automatic and elective).

 f.
 Future deposits.

+g.
+Income start date for the benefit utilization.

+h.
+Commutation of benefit (from periodic payment to lump sum or vice versa.)

 2. It may be acceptable to ignore certain items that might otherwise be explicitly modeled in an ideal world, particularly if the inclusion of such items reduces the calculated provisions.

 For example:

 a.
-The impact of fund transfers (intra-contract fund “switching”) might be ignored, unless required under the terms of the contract (e.g., automatic asset re-allocation/rebalancing, dollar cost averaging accounts, etc.).
+The impact of account transfers (intra-contract index “switching”) might be ignored, unless required under the terms of the contract (e.g., automatic asset re-allocation/rebalancing, ) or if the contract provisions incentivize the contract holders to transfer between accounts.

 b.
 Future deposits might be excluded from the model, unless required by the terms of the contracts under consideration and then only in such cases where future premiums can reasonably be anticipated (e.g., with respect to timing and amount).

 c.

-Guidance Note: For some non-elective benefits (nursing home benefits for example), unless relevant company experience exists to the contrary, the use of incidence rates greater than zero after the surrender charge has ended, or the cash value was depleted might be inappropriate may not be prudent since it would reduce the modeled reserve.
+For some non-elective benefits (nursing home benefits for example), a zero incidence rate after the surrender charge has ended, or the cash value has depleted, may be acceptable since use of a non-zero rate could reduce the modeled reserve.

 3. However, the company should exercise caution in assuming that current behavior will be indefinitely maintained.
 For example, it might be appropriate to test the impact of a shifting asset mix and/or consider future deposits to the extent they can reasonably be anticipated and increase the calculated amounts.